snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

  host> sbt assembly
  ```

- The 'fat jar' is now available as:
+The "fat jar" is now available as:

 ```bash
 target/scala-2.10/simple-project_2.10-0.1.jar